Guidelines for making an application

 • curriculum vitae

-• budget (a budget is included in the application if the applicant is applying for more than a monthly grant)
+• budget (a budget should be included if the applicant is applying for other expenses besides a personal grant)

 • portfolio (applications for artistic work or artistic research)

-• reference (compulsory for doctoral researchers, recommendable for post-doc researchers in their early career)
+• recommendation (compulsory for doctoral researchers, recommendable for post-doc researchers in their early career)

 • copy of degree certificate (research applicants)